karanziie1990/PRML-24_Project/README.md

-# Convolutional Neural Network (CNN) - Project Readme
+# Image Retrieval from CIFAR-10 Dataset - Project README

 ## Overview
-This project demonstrates the use of Convolutional Neural Networks (CNNs) for image classification tasks, specifically using the CIFAR-10 dataset.
-CNNs are a class of deep neural networks that are particularly effective for processing structured grid-like data, such as images.
+This project focuses on implementing image retrieval from the CIFAR-10 dataset using various machine learning classifiers.
+The goal is to develop models capable of accurately retrieving similar images from the dataset given a query image.
+The classifiers used in this project include K-Nearest Neighbors (KNN), K-Means Clustering, Linear Discriminant Analysis (LDA), Principal Component Analysis (PCA), Support Vector Machines (SVM), Artificial Neural Networks (ANN), and Convolutional Neural Networks (CNN).

 ## About CIFAR-10 Dataset
 The CIFAR-10 dataset is a widely used benchmark dataset in the field of computer vision.
 It consists of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
-The dataset is divided into 50,000 training images and 10,000 test images.
+The dataset is commonly used for image classification tasks, but in this project, we focus on image retrieval.

 The 10 classes in the CIFAR-10 dataset are:
 1. Airplane